 | Purpose | Disability-specific dating platform | General dating app |

-| Disability features | Full platform built for disability community | Disability prompt added 2023 |
+| Disability features | Full platform built for disability community | Disability prompt on profiles |

-| Membership size | 159,300+ rated members | Tens of millions globally |
+| Membership size | 159,300+ rated members | One of the largest mainstream apps globally |

 | Free tier | Yes: full profile, browse, daily matches | Yes: limited number of likes per day |

-| VIP pricing | From £6.99/month | From approx. £29.99/month |
+| VIP pricing | From £6.99/month | Priced in-app, varies by term and region.
+Not published as a single figure |

 | ID verification | Free Blue Tick badge for verified members | Photo verification available |